Kaikōura Penguins

 Our Penguins

 New Zealand has more penguin species than any other country in the world and is regarded as a global penguin capital.
 Little penguins/kororā (threatened Blue penguins and endangered White-flippered penguins) breed in Kaikōura, with a remnant population which as at risk of local extinction.
-The region is also a foraging destination for Yellow-eyed penguins, Fiordland crested penguins, Snares crested penguins, Erect crested penguins and Rockhopper penguins.
-Each year many require rescue in relation to human related impacts.
+The region is also a foraging destination for Yellow-eyed penguins, Fiordland crested penguins, Snares crested penguins, Erect crested penguins and Eastern rockhopper penguins.
+Each year penguins rely on rescue via Project WellBird in relation to human related impacts.

 Moulting Penguins

-Penguins need to shed all of their feathers simultaneously to grow new ones.
+Penguins must shed and replace all of their feathers simultaneously.
 During the moult penguins are not waterproof and poorly insulated.
-During this period they are unable to forage at sea and lose up to half of their body weight.
-Moulting is physically taxing for penguins, many of which are already in poor body condition during the breeding season, in relation to decreased ocean productivity and prey availability (climate change and overfishing impacts).
+During this period they are unable to forage at sea and lose up to half their body weight.
+Moulting is physically taxing for penguins, many of which are already in poor body condition in relation to decreased prey availability (climate change and overfishing).

 Preventative Care

 When underweight penguins initiate the moult, they risk starvation to moult completion, resulting in death.
-Every year, more moulting penguins require supportive care due to challenging foraging conditions.
-Reported moulting penguins that are found in poor body condition require transfer into captivity to facilitate nutritional support with supplementary feeding to guarantee survival.
-Preventative care ensures that upon return to the wild, penguins have the physical strength to forage successfully and prepare for the next breeding season, enabling the best possible chance of survival in challenging times.
-Breeding adults and chicks in poor condition also require ongoing assistance with supplemental feeding and uplifting.
+Every year, moulting penguins require supportive care due to challenging foraging conditions.
+Monitored penguins via Project BlueBird welfare checks and reported moulting penguins, require handover into captivity to facilitate nutritional support.
+Preventative care ensures that upon return to the wild, penguins have the physical strength to forage successfully and prepare for the next breeding season, enabling the best chance of survival.
+Breeding adults and chicks in poor condition also require ongoing assistance via supplemental feeding, and uplifting for rehabilitation or hand rearing.
+Almost all chicks no longer reach viable fledging weights due to malnourishment and require intervention.

 Penguin Habitat & Disturbance